kamilburda/gimp-export-layers/README.md

 provided by third-party plug-ins should work as well - at the very least, GIMP DDS Plugin was tested and works correctly.

-To export in raw file format, type "raw" into the text field.
+To export in the raw file format, type "raw".
 The file extension will remain in the files.

 To export layers, press the "Export Layers" button.
 For the first layer, a dialog corresponding to the file format appears, allowing you to adjust file